Backends

 Loopback Mode

-Loopback mode does not use the Helix.
+Loopback mode does not use the processor.

 MatchPatch measures the reference DI directly, as if the processor were doing nothing.
 This is helpful when you want to learn the buttons, test file opening, or practice the save workflow.